DanStough/fullstory-ng-test/README.md

 # Fullstory Challenge

-To try out the application, TBD.
+To try out the application visit [http://fullstory-challenge.com](http://fullstory-challenge.com).
 The application itself includes more details and instructions on how it works and how it was built.

 ## Run as Docker